thomaseizinger/libp2p-workshop/README.md

 Additionally, activate the `identify` feature and compose the `identify` behaviour into the event.

+### Iteration 3

+In iteration 3, we are going to abstract away the networking event loop in our application.

+Take the loop and extract it into an `async fn`.
+Additionally, add a bounded `futures` mpsc channel and use `futures::future::select` to poll the swarm and the channel.

+This allows us to continuously poll the swarm for new events while also being able to send messages to it.

+We are going to model the messages as an `enum`, for now we only need one message: `Dial`.
+It should take a `Multiaddr` and instruct the `Swarm` to dial it.

 ## Additional Resources

 Below are a couple of resources for those interested in reading more about